Prevention

 Ensure proper lighting while reading or studying.

-Encourage kids to hold books or devices at least 30 cm away from their eyes.
+Encourage kids to hold books or devices at least 30 cm away (Or at elbow length) from their eyes.

 Regular Eye Screenings: Catching It Early